 Overview Manastash Ridge is a 4 mile out and back trail located near Ellensburg, Washington that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for birding, hiking & trail running and is accessible year-round.
 Reviews Photos Tracks Lani Black (105) 7 months ago N/A: 5 Completed 1 Reviews Jan.
 3, 2014.
 It was a beautiful sunny clear day so I could see the entire valley.
 The wind was cold at the top even though it was in the low 40's.
 The trail has four hill climbs, the third being the steepest.
 Note to self, the trail would be muddy and slick ( especially coming down) if it were to thaw or after a rain.
 Go on a dry or frozen day.
 We passed many people with happy dogs.
 Water and hiking poles are really all that you need to take.
 There are several memorials at the top and a geocache or an ammo container with a tablet and pens to sign at the rock pile.
 An exhilarating hike!
 Will do it again.
-Anthony Stringham (101) about 1 year ago N/A: 1 Completed 1 Reviews I've hike this trail several times now and still see new things .
+Anthony Stringham (101) over 1 year ago N/A: 1 Completed 1 Reviews I've hike this trail several times now and still see new things .
 It is a very popular fitness trail for locals so expect to meet several.
 The Boyscout trail offers some wooded areas and switch backs and is less populated so I prefer it, but I still think of this as more of a training trail than a true nature hike.
 It is fairly steep at points and is perfect for breaking in those early spring legs.
-Shelly Sansaver (102) almost 2 years ago N/A: 1 Completed 1 Reviews The directions linked with this trailhead are incorrect.
+Shelly Sansaver (102) about 2 years ago N/A: 1 Completed 1 Reviews The directions linked with this trailhead are incorrect.
 The trailhead is actually off Manastash Road (turn south onto Cove Road) and into the parking area.
 This hike is very popular with the Ellensburg community and rare is the day that you don't meet other hikers along the way.
 There are two ways up to the ridge, the more open and steep trail which crosses the irrigation canal, or the Boy Scout Trail which parallels the canal initially then heads up and into a more covered trail to the top.